Skip to Main Content

 Notify the Journal Administrator of the completion of your issue.

-Make certain that your files have been uploaded to your page on the Law School's Scholarship Repository
+Make certain that your files have been uploaded to your page on the Law School's Scholarship Repository using the instructions above

 Make certain that you have SAVED the files below to your Journal's shared drive.